alt-magick/magicSquares/README.md

 Also, the program will generate a .txt file with the magic square.

 Complete documentation can be found in the pdf.

+I ported this to windows with modern C++ and corrected the format of the matrix